 Dharma Mountain is a meditation and freedom resort dedicated to helping people to slow down and rediscover their inner peace.
 Set in the midst of meadows, forestland, a small lake, and a beautiful river, it offers its inhabitants a chance to find a private corner of the land to rest and discover the natural beauty of Norway.

 Dharma Mountain offers simple, comfortable accommodations in its cabins, meadowland for those who wish to camp, and a panoramic mountain view no matter where you stay.
 It also has a sauna available for rent.
-Dharma Mountain offers an early bird special until April 10th, 2019 for people who are staying in the cabins, so we recommend that you book your rooms soon after you confirm your enrollment.
+Dharma Mountain offers an early bird special until June 26th, 2020 for people who are staying in the cabins, so we recommend that you book your rooms soon after you confirm your enrollment.

 Participants have the option to stay in a cabin or camp, with camping as a less expensive option.

 Each cabin has 2 bedrooms, a kitchen equipped with the basics, and a full bath.
 Participants have the option of either booking a single room or staying in shared accommodations, which means that they can share a double room or sleep in the semi-private loft in the common space.
 Should participants want to store their belongings in the room, but sleep in the common space, that is okay too.
-Each bedroom has unattached bunks (pictured) with a larger bottom bunk.
+Each bedroom has unattached bunks with a larger bottom bunk.